-April Meeting cancelled due to explosion in downtown Durham 2019 June Continued discussion on restarting Project Safe Neighborhoods (PSN) in Durham County 2019 Report on Juvenile Crime Prevention Council funding priorities Updates on 2020 gang assessment and 2019 Felons with Firearms in Durham report Request from Project BUILD for Steering Committee members to appoint individuals to the Project BUILD Intervention team August Supt.
-Mubenga updates on school safety 2019 Jim Stuit reviews report on Felons with Firearms in Durham NC Continued discussion on Project Safe Neighborhoods October Sheriff Birkhead updates on SRO program, DA Deberry updates on school-based 2019 referrals, DJJ updates on school-based offenses Jim Stuit previews plans for the 2021 Comprehensive Gang Assessment Report on collaboration efforts with Forsyth, Randolph and Vance counties December Phil Cook (winner of 2020 Stockholm Prize in Criminology) presents information on effort 2019 by Chicago PD Bureau of Detectives to improve shooting investigations and on research that supports assigning a higher priority to nonfatal shootings Discussion on courthouse security concerns Presentation of tasks for 2021 Gang Assessment February Representatives from the National Gang Center were in attendance 2020 Chief Davis provided a "Gang Unit Update" Durham County Sheriff's Office shared some recent intel information DA Satana Deberry gave an overview of District Attorney Office operations Reports, updates from Project BUILD and My Brother's Keeper April No meeting due to COVID19 2020 June No meeting due to COVID19 2020 August Zoom meeting: Co-Chair Tom Bonfield is retiring and was thanked for his many years of 2020 involvement in GRS.
+April 2019 Meeting cancelled due to explosion in downtown Durham June 2019 Continued discussion on restarting Project Safe Neighborhoods (PSN) in Durham County Report on Juvenile Crime Prevention Council funding priorities Updates on 2020 gang assessment and 2019 Felons with Firearms in Durham report Request from Project BUILD for Steering Committee members to appoint individuals to the Project BUILD Intervention team August 2019 Supt.
+Mubenga updates on school safety Jim Stuit reviews report on Felons with Firearms in Durham NC Continued discussion on Project Safe Neighborhoods October 2019 Sheriff Birkhead updates on SRO program, DA Deberry updates on school-based referrals, DJJ updates on school-based offenses Jim Stuit previews plans for the 2021 Comprehensive Gang Assessment Report on collaboration efforts with Forsyth, Randolph and Vance counties December 2019 Phil Cook (winner of 2020 Stockholm Prize in Criminology) presents information on effort by Chicago PD Bureau of Detectives to improve shooting investigations and on research that supports assigning a higher priority to nonfatal shootings Discussion on courthouse security concerns Presentation of tasks for 2021 Gang Assessment February 2020 Representatives from the National Gang Center were in attendance Chief Davis provided a "Gang Unit Update" Durham County Sheriff's Office shared some recent intel information DA Satana Deberry gave an overview of District Attorney Office operations Reports, updates from Project BUILD and My Brother's Keeper April 2020 No meeting due to COVID19 June 2020 No meeting due to COVID19 August 2020 Zoom meeting: Co-Chair Tom Bonfield is retiring and was thanked for his many years of involvement in GRS.
 Jim Stuit gave an overview of the Gang Incidents in Durham (2019) report and provided an update on RFP development for consultant services related to the 2021 Comprehensive Gang Assessment for Durham.
 Updates were provided by Durham Police Department, Durham County Sheriff's Office, Durham Housing Authority, District Attorney's Office, Public Health Department, Durham Public Schools and North Carolina Central University.
-October Wanda Page (Interim City Manager) was welcomed as new co-chair.
-2020 Consultant proposals for assistance with the 2021 Gang Assessment are being evaluated.
-Q&A session was held with Otis Lyons (Campaign4Change/Virtual Community Connections); topics included changes in gang activity in past 5 years, very young gang members being involved in the recent string of shootings, and suggestions for community response to the issue Updates were provided by Durham Police Department, Durham County Sheriff's Office, Durham Housing Authority, District Attorney's Office, Public Health Department, Durham Public Schools and North Carolina Central University.
-Wanda Page (Interim City Manager) was welcomed as new co-chair.
+October 2020 Wanda Page (Interim City Manager) was welcomed as new co-chair.
 Consultant proposals for assistance with the 2021 Gang Assessment are being evaluated.
-Q&A session was held with Otis Lyons (Campaign4Change/Virtual Community Connections); topics included changes in gang activity in past 5 years, very young gang members being involved in the recent string of shootings, and suggestions for
+Q&A session was held with Otis Lyons (Campaign4Change/Virtual Community Connections); topics included changes in gang activity in past 5 years, very young gang members being involved in the recent string of shootings, and suggestions for community response to the issue December 2020 Update on selection of consultant for 2021 Comprehensive Gang Assessment Presentation by DPD, DCSO, NCCU and SAS on "Operation Kaleidoscope", an initiative to merge multiple databases to determine impact of the criminal justice system on justice-involved persons, establish points of intervention and assess the effectiveness of treatment and diversion programs (in real time).